China tells pilots to improve landing skills to deal with Beijing smog

 Air quality in cities is of increasing concern to China’s stability-obsessed leaders, anxious to douse potential unrest as a more affluent urban population turns against a growth-at-all-costs economic model that has poisoned much of the country’s air, water and soil.

-China’s state media came under fire this week for arguing the smog had a benefit, that it would hinder the use of guided missiles and could help Chinese people’s sense of humour.
+China’s state media came under fire this week for arguing the smog had a benefit, that it would hinder the use of guided missiles and could help Chinese people’s sense of humor.

 Reporting by Ben Blanchard; Editing by Michael Perry